 Did you know if the site is hard to read or takes a long-time to load on these devices, you will rank lower in Google when someone searches Google on their mobile device?
 An unfriendly mobile website is a bad user experience.

 I suggest you get a responsive design rather than create a mobile-specific website.
+Most template themes will do that these days.
 The content adjusts based on screen size: